SamMajumder/geoRflow/README.md

 ```{r}

 geoRflow_export_layers(raster_object, layer_indices, output_dir = getwd())

 ```

 ##### Arguments
 `raster_object:` A RasterBrick or SpatRaster object representing the raster data.
 `layer_indices:` A numeric vector specifying the indices of the layers to be exported.
 `output_dir:` A string representing the directory path where the GeoTIFF files will be saved.
 If not specified, the current working directory is used by default.

-##### Value
-The function returns an invisible NULL as it is used for the side effect of writing files to the disk.

 ##### Examples
 Here are some examples of how to use the geoRflow_export_layers function: